 chameleon 0.31 0.12

 We observe that the chameleon and les_mis graphs appear to have substantially greater transitivity than their random counterparts, while both karate and twitch have similar transitivity to their random counterparts.
+The two organizational social networks have much higher transitivity than their random counterparts as well.
 Under this comparison, some networks indeed display very high transitivity.
+Indeed, it’s thought that most social networks have high transitivity.

 Connected Components